ZachatorCodes/phase-4-project/README.md

 3. Run `npm install --prefix client`.
 This will install the frontend dependencies.

+4. Run `rails db:migrate` and `rails db:seed` to migrate and seed the database.
+If any errors occur during this step, run `rails db:reset` to recreate the database from the migrations and reseed the data.

-4. Run `rails s` to start the backend server.
+5. Run `rails s` to start the backend server.

-5. In another terminal window [^1], `cd` into the folder of the cloned repository and run `npm start --prefix client` to start the frontend server.
+6. In another terminal window, `cd` into the folder of the cloned repository and run `npm start --prefix client` to start the frontend server.

-[^1] NOTE: The frontend server and the backend server need to be run in seperate terminal windows.
+NOTE: The frontend server and the backend server need to be run in seperate terminal windows.

+If all goes well, you should be able to see the app locally in your browser at `http://localhost:4000/`